Good-Data-Hub/taxonomy4good/README.md

 custom_taxonomy.print_hierarchy()
 ```
-You can see the resulting taxonomy as follows.
+See the resulting taxonomy as follows.
 ```
 >>> custom_taxonomy.print_hierarchy()
 New Taxonomy : 0